These are the opinions of writers and not the opinions of 407apartments.com or any of our advertising partners.

-Living in UCF student apartments you may find it common to have 1 or more roommates.
+Living in UCF student apartments you may find it common to have 1 or more roommates especially if you live in a three-bedroom or four-bedroom apartment.
 Sometimes you can choose your roommate and you get to live with your best friend, other times you're assigned a roommate via a roommate matching program that you may not have met before move in.
 Cohabitating with a roommate can bring with it a variety of experiences.
 But with open communication, previously established boundaries, and mutual agreements you and your roommate can share your apartment the right way.

 Open Apartment Communication